 Overall Comparison of Xcaret vs Xel Ha

-Both parks are awesome but there is definitely a difference between Xel Ha and Xcaret as we hopefully have shown.
+Both parks are awesome but there is definitely a difference between Xel Ha and Xcaret as we have shown.

 Xcaret is slightly more expensive, especially once you add in the food and drink costs.
 However, the park is open longer and there is a much bigger variety of things to do.
-The Xcaret Mexico Espectacular show is almost worth the price of admission itself.
+The Xcaret Mexico Espectacular show is really worth the price of admission itself.
 If you want to learn more about the history and culture of Mexico and like to have lots of options for activities then Xcaret may be your preference.

 Xel Ha is all-inclusive which makes it more affordable overall and it’s always nice to be able to eat and drink what and when you want without worrying about cost.
 If you love nature, marine life, snorkeling and other water activities and want to have more relaxation time in paradise then Xel Ha may be the park for you.